vectordotdev/timber-js/README.md

 - **NPM or CDN**. `npm i timber` or drop in a `<script src="https://cdn.timber.io/logger.js></script>` tag to your HTML

 - **Written in Typescript; runs anywhere**.
 Enjoy a fully typed API, whether you use Typescript or plain JS.
-Plays nicely with React, Angular
+Plays nicely with any view engine (React, Angular, Vue, jQuery, etc), any web server (Express, Koa, HAPI, a static SPA, etc), and any back-end stack you can think of.

 - **Blazing fast**.
 Queue 100 logs in < 1.5ms, with automatic background syncing, batching and throttling with Timber.io, optimising network I/O and reducing CPU load.